Did you know that mosquitoes can kill more humans than actual criminals can?

 However, if you are wary of using anything with DEET in it, consider oil-based repellents or ones that carry the more mild element of picaridin.

-You can even rub essential oils into your skin in order to get rid of mosquitoes.
+You can even rub essential oils into your skin to get rid of mosquitoes.

 Check out tea tree, cinnamon, and eucalyptus oils to do the trick.
 Other natural solutions include soaps derived from natural elements to keep mosquitoes away.